nagataka/cs268_project/note.md

 (Optional) In addition to this, we'll study how hyperparameters contribute to (or affect) the performance.

+- Code PPO from scratch
-- Performance comparison
+- Performance comparison (env: Luna Lander)
     - $L^{CLIP}$ and $L^{KLPEN}$
+    - Different num of workers and investigate how linearly scale the PPO is
+    - Different hyperparameters
+        - Repro the Table 1
+- (Compare DDPG + HER vs. PPO + HER)
+- Compare with DDPG + RND and PPO + RND
-    - ~~Different hyperparameters~~
+    - implement RND
-        - Actually, it's done in the paper for clipping ratio, d_targ, and beta...
-(See.
-Table 1)
+        - Be sure to normalize reward

 ## Brief review on PPO